Steven-Dawson18/american-ale-house/README.md

 ### Future Features
-* Implementation of a site blog
+* Implementation of a site blog.
+* Allow for admin to create discound codes and manage on site.

 ## Technologies Used <a name="tech"></a>